 You’re expecting twins!
 How exciting!
 After the shock wears off, you may start wondering about how you will breastfeed 2 babies!
 No need to worry.
 With some preparation and lots of support, most mothers of twins have plenty of milk for their babies.
 Here are a few general tips for ensuring ample milk supply when breastfeeding twins:

-- Find other moms who are breastfeeding twins and enlist their support.
-La Leche League may be a good resource to connect with moms of multiples.
+Find other parents who are breastfeeding twins and enlist their support.
+La Leche League may be a good resource to connect with parents of multiples.
 Many communities have support groups for families with multiples.
 In Seattle, it’s Seattle Families of Multiples.
 Get connected while you are pregnant!

-- Familiarize yourself with lactogenic foods.
-Milkmakers are one delicious way to help your supply.
-Foods that are rich in calcium and iron are also supportive.
+Familiarize yourself with lactogenic foods.
+Foods that are rich in fiber, calcium and iron are supportive.
 There are a variety of herbs and medications that can help increase your milk production, but please check with your IBCLC for advice!

 Note: Many sets twins or triplets were conceived with the help of IVF or some other technology.
 If you have fertility issues, please be extra cautious the first week or so after the birth of your babies and seek help from an IBCLC immediately after birth.
 Some causes of infertility are correlated with low milk supply.
 If you are prepared, you can avoid unnecessary newborn weight loss.

 This post is dedicated to the incredible moms I have met over the years who have IGT.